chui15/spotify-smash-bros/README.md

 # Spotify Smash Bros

 This is a project that was inspired by [Receiptify](https://receiptify.herokuapp.com/).
-It takes the user's top 5 artists from the last month, the last 6 months, and all time and displays them in the Super Smash Bros character select screen format.
+It takes the user's top 4 artists from the last month, the last 6 months, or all time and displays them in the Super Smash Bros character select screen format.
 This was created for fun so that I could learn how to work with Spotify's API and share something cool with my friends!

 ## Installation

-These examples run on Node.js.
-On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
-You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.

-Once installed, clone the repository and install its dependencies running:
+Clone the repository and install its dependencies running:

     $ npm install